sjwesq/pomodoro.sh/README.md

 pomodoro.sh
 =====
-A simple pomodoro timer, designed to be left running in a terminal window.
+A simple pomodoro timer designed to be left running in a terminal window.
+It provides features inspired by [Solanum](https://apps.gnome.org/Solanum/): the timer can be paused at any time, and each stage of the cycle can be skipped using the `s` key.
+Like Solanum, it waits for user input before starting the next stage in each cycle.

-Inspired by [Solanum](https://apps.gnome.org/Solanum/), you are able to pause the timer at any time, or skip to the next stage of the cycle (using the `s` key.)
-It uses `play` from the `sox` package in order to play notification sounds at the end of each time interval, therefore `sox` can be considered to be required.
+The timer is designed to be easily be scaled to small sizes -- with the `-m` flag, the terminal can safely be scaled to be as small as 24 columns by 1 row.

-You can comfortably scale it down to small sizes, but you'll want to use the `-m` flag for anything under 80 columns.
-Generally, under 80 columns is not really defined properly, but I had good results when I tried it.
+Two sound files are included.
+They have been sourced from a royalty-free sound site.
+If you are the owner and would like them removed, please contact me.

-Two sound files are included -- I downloaded them from a royalty-free sound site.
-I don't own them.
-If you are the owner and this is problematic, please contact me.
+The `sox` package is required for notification sounds (the script uses the `play` command.)

 Here is the output of `./pomodoro.sh -h`:
 ```